Heliumray/Gemini-Telegram-Workers/README_en.md

 2.  **A Telegram Account:** You'll need a Telegram account to create and use your bot.
 3.  **A Telegram Bot Token:** This is like a password for your bot.
 [Follow these steps to create a Telegram bot and get its token](https://core.telegram.org/bots#6-botfather).
 You'll interact with BotFather to do this.
 4.  **A Google Gemini API Key:**  [Get one or more API keys from Google AI Studio](https://ai.google.dev/gemini-api/docs).
 You might need a Google Cloud account.
 5.  **Your Telegram User ID:**  You'll need this to become the bot's administrator.
-Use the [@userinfobot](https://t.me/userinfobot) bot to find your Telegram User ID.
-Just start a chat with it and it will tell you your ID.
+You'll also need the Group ID if you plan to use this bot in groups.

+    * **How to Get Your User ID and Group ID using @MoeryIDBot:**
+        * Start a chat with [@MoeryIDBot](https://t.me/MoeryIDBot) on Telegram.
+        * Simply type `/start` and send it to the bot.
+It will reply with your User ID.
+        * If you are in a group, add @MoeryIDBot to the group.
+        * Send `/start` in the group.
+The bot will reply with both your User ID and the Group ID.
+        *  (Optional) The source code for @MoeryIDBot is located in `_IDBot.workers`.

 ### Step-by-Step Setup Guide